rachitvijay17/MYSQL-and-Node/README.md

 # MYSQL-and-Node

-This application is showing you how we can access MYSQL from Node.
+This application will you how we can access MYSQL from Node.
 This app will ask you to select 3 view "Customer", "Manager" and "Supervisor".
 Depending on the view you select the app's functionality will change.
 To see the application in action, please follow the below link which will take you to the video of the working app https://drive.google.com/file/d/1O3s1hQqcmi_QCDpnTix_q736c0DFLpFK/view